axiomabsolute/cs410-information-retrieval/README.rst

 highly dependent on how these types of songs are notated.
 Explicitly writing out repeated sections in a flat format greatly improves the performance.
-This can be seen in the *Amazing Grace* query in the “Examples” section above.
+This can be seen in the *Amazing Grace* query in the "Examples" section above.
 This example contains the main theme of the song, but the BM25 method fails to score it highly because the repeated sections are ignored from the original score.
-The “Amazing Grace with Drums Explicit Repeat” example is an alternate engraving of the “Amazing Grace with Drums” score with repeated sections written out linearly, as they would be heard by an audience.
+The "Amazing Grace with Drums Explicit Repeat" example is an alternate engraving of the "Amazing Grace with Drums" score with repeated sections written out linearly, as they would be heard by an audience.
 This example scores *higher* than the original version because the repeats are effectively captured.